bep/dockerfiles/ci-goreleaser/README.md

-This Docker file allows cross building (and releasing with [Goreleaser](https://github.com/goreleaser/goreleaser) using CGO for Linux, MacOS and Windows.
-If your application does not use CGO (C or C++ binding) you should probably use something much simpler.
+This Docker file allows cross building (and releasing with [Goreleaser](https://github.com/goreleaser/goreleaser)) using CGO for Linux, MacOS and Windows.
+If your application does not use CGO (C or C++ bindings) you should probably use something much simpler.

 ## Versioning